AI Oversight and Human Mistakes: Evidence from Centre Court: Recovering the AI Oversight Penalty

-These estimates suggest that the introduction of AI oversight left the utility of Type I errors ($1+c^{O}$) increases sharply, as there is an increase from 0 before Hawk-Eye review to $0.912$ after.
-This result implies that the umpire cares much more about ensuring the correct call is implemented than being caught making a mistake by the AI system (the AI oversight penalty).
-On the other hand, the utility of Type II errors ($1+c^{1}$) reduces sharply, from 0 before Hawk-Eye review to $-1.003$ after.
-Here the AI oversight penalty dominates any utility boost from having the correct call implemented.
+These estimates suggest that the introduction of AI oversight left the utility of Type I errors ($1+c^{O}$) potentially unchanged, as there is an increase from 0 before Hawk-Eye review to $0.097$ after, but the difference is not statistically significant.
+On the other hand, the utility of Type II errors ($1+c^{1}$) reduces sharply, from 0 before Hawk-Eye review to $-0.374$ after.
+Here, the AI oversight penalty dominates any utility gain from having the correct call implemented.

 These changes are hard to interpret in fractional terms, so we consider a re-normalization of utility so that the utility of being correct is 0 and the utility of being incorrect is -1.
-Under this re-normalization, the first stage estimates of the marginal cost of attention do not change, and the second stage estimates of the AI penalty decrease by 1 to $c^{I}=-2.003$ and $c^{O}=-0.088$, which means that the (dis)utility of Type II errors (calling a ball out when in) decreases from $-1$ to $-2.003$.
-Thus, these estimates suggest that umpires care twice as much about Type II errors after the introduction of Hawk-Eye review.
+Under this re-normalization, the first stage estimates of the marginal cost of attention do not change, and the second stage estimates of the AI penalty decrease by 1 to $c^{I}=-1.374$ and $c^{O}=-0.903$, which means that the (dis)utility of Type II errors (calling a ball out when in) decreases from $-1$ to $-1.374$.
+Thus, these estimates suggest that umpires care $37\%$ more about Type II errors after the introduction of Hawk-Eye review.